Follow LawCareers.Net

 First-year law and second-year non-law students

-Winter vacation and spring term
+Winter holiday and spring term

-Research and apply for work placement schemes in chambers (known as 'mini-pupillages') for your summer holiday.
-Try to arrange a few stints in different chambers to give you an overview of the various work areas, unless you're unusually keen to specialise in one particular work area.
 Remember that without work experience, any application for pupillage is unlikely to be taken seriously.
-Work experience will not only give you a stronger CV, but also help you decide whether law really is the career for you.
+Work experience will not only give you a stronger CV but should also help you to decide whether the Bar is for you.

 Second-year law and final-year non-law students

-Summer vacation
+Summer holidays

 Final-year law and GDL students